nischay-chauhan/travel/README.md

 ## Features

 - User registration and login.
+- OTP verification on registeration of the User.
 - Booking or hosting a place.
 - Adding a place to the Wishlist.
 - Hosting a place and managing it in the Property List.
 - Viewing booked places in the Trips List.
 - Querying places based on different categories.
 - Implemented Redux-toolkit for global state management.
+- Added RazorPay payment method.

 ## Environment Variables